Désiré Segbé Azankpo

-Désiré Segbé Azankpo (born 6 May 1993) is a Beninese professional footballer who plays as a centre-forward for German club Bayern Munich II and the Benin national team.
+Désiré Segbé Azankpo (born 6 May 1993) is a Beninese professional footballer who plays as a centre-forward for French club Cannes.

 Club career

 Born in Allahé, Segbé Azankpo has played club football for Génération Foot, Metz B, Jeunesse Esch, Le Puy, Pagny-sur-Moselle, and Épinal.

 Segbé Azankpo signed for Slovak club FK Senica in July 2018.
 He signed a one-year contract with English club Oldham Athletic on 23 July 2019, with the option of a further year.
 He was released by Oldham at the end of the 2019–20 season.

 In October 2020, Segbé Azankpo signed for FC Villefranche in the French Championnat National.

 On 22 June 2021, he signed a two-year contract with Dunkerque.
-He was loaned at Dinamo București, in Liga I, on 1 February 2022.
+He was loaned to Liga I club Dinamo București on 1 February 2022.

 On 31 July 2022, Segbé Azankpo signed for German club Bayern Munich II, on a two-year contract.

+On 7 September 2023, he joined Seraing in Belgium on a one-season contract.

+On 27 September 2024, he signed with Polish second-tier club Kotwica Kołobrzeg.
+He made his debut two days later, entering the pitch in the 64th minute and opening the scoring seven minutes later in a 1–1 away draw with Miedź Legnica.

+On 31 January 2025, Segbé Azankpo returned to France to join Cannes.